yixxas/audits/README.md

 # Audits
 I have a background in Applied Mathematics and am currently an independant security researcher, mainly doing smart contract audits, both public and private.
-I occassionally perform security audits for [Sub7 security](https://www.sub7.xyz) as an independant contractor.
+I occassionally perform security audits for [Sub7 security](https://www.sub7.xyz) and [Paladin Blockchain Security](https://paladinsec.co) as an independant contractor.

 Feel free to reach out to me on twitter [@yixxas](https://twitter.com/yixxas) or on discord yixxas if you would like to discuss/request for a private audit.